-How Do You Know When To Call the Vet?
+How To Know When To Call The Vet?

-The simple answer I believe, is that if you are thinking it and asking this question, then really you need to be talking to a vet because it’s obvious that you have a concern.
+In reality, if you are thinking about and perhaps asking others this question, then really you do need to be talking to a vet because it’s obvious that you have a concern and are worried.

 You know your pets and horses best.